koka-lang/koka/support/sublime-text/readme.md

 Installation
 ------------

-- You can install these files by running `jake sublime`
+- You can install these files by running `npm run sublime`

 - Or, manually copy both directories to the Packages directory of Sublime, and put the Jake-Haskell build file in the Packages/User directory.